 Planning your reward communications will help you focus messages to your target audience.
-Use the following six key stages to develop a successful communications plan.
+Use the following key stages to develop a successful communications plan.

-- 1. What are you trying to achieve? - 2.
-Who is your target audience? - 3.
-What are your key messages? - 4.
-When is the best time to communicate your messages? - 5.
-What communications channels are appropriate? - 6.
-How to measure the impact of your reward communications?
+- 1 What are you trying to achieve? - 2 Who is your target audience? - 3 What are your key messages? - When is the best time to communicate your messages? - What communication channels are appropriate? - 6 How to measure the impact of your reward communications?